nishu-murmu/YouTube-WhatsApp-Utilities/README.md

 ## 📅 Overview
-This Chrome extension allows you to schedule YouTube videos for later viewing.
+This Browser extension allows you to schedule YouTube videos for later viewing.
 You can easily add, update, or remove scheduled videos directly from your browser.
 Additionally, the extension provides a real-time update of the video duration when you change the playback speed, helping you better manage your viewing time.

 ## ✨ Features
 - **Schedule YouTube Videos:** Add any YouTube video to your schedule for later viewing.
 - **Update or Remove Schedules:** Easily update the scheduled time or remove videos from your schedule.
 - **User-Friendly Dashboard:** Manage all your scheduled videos in a clean and intuitive dashboard.
 - **Real-Time Duration Update:** Instantly see the updated duration of a YouTube video when you change its playback speed (bonus feature).

+## ⚙️ How to Use
+1. Download the extension from chrome web store or firefox add ons store.
+2. Hover on any of the video, (you'll see the hover icon), click on it to set the schedule time.
+3. Press Ctrl+Shif+S to toggle the schedule dashboard for editing or deleting the schedule.

 ## 🌱 Getting Started
 1. Clone this repository.